-This article was originally published by the European Union Institute for Security Studies (EUISS) on 1 March 2017.
+This article was originally published by the IPI Global Observatory on 4 May 2017.

-This article was originally published by Pacific Forum CSIS on 9 March 2017.
+This article was originally published by the European Union Institute for Security Studies (EUISS) on 5 May 2017.

-This article was originally published by the East-West Center on 2 March 2017.
+This article was originally published by International Crisis Group on 28 April 2017.

-This article was originally published by the Harvard International Review on 16 February 2017.
+This article was originally published by E-International Relations (E-IR) on 26 April 2017.

 This is an excerpt from Migration and the Ukraine Crisis: A Two-Country Perspective – an E-IR Edited Collection.

 This chapter looks at how Russian society reacted to the conflict in and with Ukraine.
 The active phase of the conflict began in March 2014 with the annexation of Crimea and continued with Moscow’s support for the separatist movements in the Donbas region of Eastern Ukraine.
 The main object of interest here is popular views of the conflict and its context, and in particular the way these views are conditioned by nationalism and the national identity discourse.
 At the same time, as I show in the first section, it is hardly possible to consider ‘public opinion’ as ontologically separate from the public debate waged mainly by the elites, as well as from the state’s policies and the way they are legitimated.
 The issue is not just that public opinion is influenced by the state propaganda, but that both are part of the same broader discursive domain where meaning is constructed and reproduced.